Mesa Prieta Petroglyph Project

 |

 Pat began her MPPP career as a recorder, helped with the Summer Youth Intern Program for many years, and eventually became a docent, leading tours of the Wells Petroglyph Preserve.
 If that is not enough - she also helps with various administrative tasks in the office.
+Pat is co-chair of the MPPP Development Committee which plans all the outreach and fundraising activities for the Project.

 Pat was raised on a farm; she graduated from Ohio State University and Wright State University.
 She has had several different careers: dental hygienist, politician, teacher, and several different management jobs, primarily in the political world.